ossf/malicious-packages/docs/design/repo_reports.md

 If `.affected[0].package` is not present then the following rules apply for Git based repositories.

-* `.affected[0].versions` must not be present.
+* `.affected[0].versions` can be present and contain tags, but not preferred as they can be mutated.
 * `.affected[0].ranges` must have at least one entry.
 * For each `range` entry:
   * It must have `type: "GIT"`.
   * It must have the `repo` field populated with the specific Git repository, and must equal the `repo` field in every other entry.
   * There must be a plausible commit ID present in the range. `"introduced": "0"` is to be avoided for repositories as name recycling is possible on services like GitHub.
 However, if the repository has been pulled, the repository name is sufficiently distinct, and no data is available, `"introduced": "0"` may be considered acceptable.
+    If `"introduced": "0"` has been used and the repository name is recycled for a non-malicious repository `"fixed": "{initial new commit id}"` can be used to mark the new repository as not malicious.

 ### Repo Canonicalization